Engels-2 air base

 Aircraft from the 121st and 184th attacked Ukraine during the 2022 Russian invasion of Ukraine.
+Ukraine has launched multiple drone attacks on the airbase since December 2022.

 History

 In 1930, the construction of a military piloting school began 1.5 km from the town of Engels, in a vacant lot.
 The 14th School of Pilots was activated at Engels in December 1930.
 Around 10,000 people worked on the site.
 In February 1932, the first airplane, a Polikarpov U-2 used the site.
 The school was renamed the Engels School of Pilots.

 By 1936, the Engels military aviation school was one of the best flight schools in the country.
 Students flew Polikarpov U-2, Polikarpov R-5 and CSS aircraft.
 Prior to the Second World War the school trained several thousand pilots.
 Many of them fought in the Spanish Civil War, participated in the Battles of Khalkhin Gol and the Soviet-Finnish War (1939–1940).
 For participation in the fighting, seven pupils were named Heroes of the Soviet Union.

 At the beginning of the Second World War the school had in service Polikarpov U-2, ANT-40, Pe-2, and other aircraft.
 During the war years the Engels Flying School sent to the front 14 regiments.
 Among them were three women's regiments (including the Night Witches), in which served Major Marina Raskova.
 190 pupils of the school were awarded the title of Hero of the Soviet Union for combat exploits.

 In the early 1950s, the construction of the new "Engels-2" airport with a concrete runway with a length of 3 km and a width of 100m began.
 Therefore, by September 1954 the Engels school was moved to the city of Tambov.
 In December 1954, the 201st Heavy Bomber Aviation Division was established, comprising the 79th, 1096th and 1230th Heavy Bomber Aviation Regiments (TBAPs).
 The personnel of the regiments was assembled by choosing the best specialists of the Long Range Aviation, graduates of military schools and academies.
 In 1954, the Engels area was closed off from Western ground observation.

 The first Myasishchev M-4 bombers arrived in Engels in February 1955.
 In May 1957, the first modernised 3M bomber arrived.
 In 1957, the 79th Heavy Bomber Aviation Regiment was transferred to Ukrainka and was transferred to the 73rd Heavy Bomber Aviation Division.
 Gradually the M-4 and 3M bombers were converted into aerial refuelling tankers.
 Air refueling significantly increased the range of the bombers, which expanded their capacity.
 Around 1960, the 1230th Heavy Bomber Aviation Regiment was renamed the 1230th Aviation Regiment Air Refueling.